Lake Waccamaw, North Carolina: Waccamaw Siouans

 The Waccamaw Sioux or Waccamaw Siouan are one of eight Indian tribes recognized by the North Carolinian government.
-The Waccamaw Siouan Indians are not affiliated with the Waccamaw People of North Carolina or the Waccamaw Siouan of Farmers Union South Carolina.
-The Lake Waccamaw Indians are known as the "People of the Falling Star" because of the humongous meteorite that crashed to earth years ago and created the crater that is now Lake Waccamaw.
+The Waccamaw Siouan Indians are not affiliated with the Waccamaw People of North Carolina or the Waccamaw Siouan of Farmers Union, South Carolina.
+The Lake Waccamaw Native Americans are known as the "People of the Falling Star" because of the belief that a meteorite crashed to Earth years ago and created the crater that is now Lake Waccamaw.
 The Waccamaw Siouan live on the edge of the Green Swamp in a closed, protected swampland refuge.
-The Waccamaw Indians were originally called the Waccon and then the Waccammassus Indians, but their name was changed to Waccamaw by white settlers as it was more convenient and easy for English settlers to pronounce.
+The Waccamaw Siouans were originally called the Waccon and then the Waccammassus Indians, but their name was changed to Waccamaw by white settlers as it was more convenient and easy for English settlers to pronounce.